Shoes. Burlesque Shoes. (Burlesque Costume) (Burlesque Performance)

-Your shoes should look as good as the rest of you when you're onstage.
+Your shoes should look right with the rest of your costume when you're onstage.
 Students often ask me what the best shoes are for burlesque, and as always, there are many options depending on an individual's needs.
 Heels are expected but definitely not required!
-The choice of most burlesque performers is at the end of the article.
+Actual dance shoes, the choice of most burlesque performers, are described at the end of the article.

 Some shoe options less common among burlesque performers: